Universal-Team/db/docs/_ds/tic-tac-ds.md

 systems:
 - DS
 title: Tic-Tac-DS
-update_notes: <p>This is a very minor release.
+update_notes: <p dir="auto">This is a very minor release.
 The only thing I did was fix a couple of bugs and change some small things.</p>
 updated: '2021-03-07T17:14:33Z'
 version: v3.1
 version_title: Version 3.1